RedHatQuickCourses/competitor-analysis/README.md

 This proof-of-concept solution demonstrates an approach to automate competitor analysis workflows using the Red Hat OpenShift AI platform.
 The solution is mainly focused on banks and financial services companies operating in the Indian subcontinent, but is generic enough to be customized to other industries and use-cases.

 > NOTE: This is still a work in progress.
-Some RAG and agent related features of Llamastack is demonstrated.
-We are still researching and implementing advanced tool calling and MCP server integration.
+Some RAG, vector databases, real-time search, custom tool calling, and reactive agent related features of Llamastack are demonstrated.
+We are still researching and implementing advanced agentic workflows, and MCP server integration.

 ## Problem Statement